joinmassive/akash-mass-deploy/README.md

 # ![Akash Mass Deploy](akash-mass-deploy.png)

-**Akash Mass Deploy** is a console app for managing a large number of deployments on [Akash Network®](https://akash.network/) infrastructure.
+**Akash Mass Deploy** is a console app for creating and managing a large number of deployments on [Akash Network®](https://akash.network/) infrastructure.

 ## Motivation